arthomps/codex/aws.md

 ```

-**NOTE**: If deploying a bosh-release (BOSH in this case) fails from the proto-BOSH to a child environment (different subnet), you might be having [this issue](https://github.com/starkandwayne/codex/issues/64) with a too strict AWS Network ACL (`<vpc name>-hardened`).
+**NOTE**: If deploying a bosh-release (BOSH in this case) fails from the proto-BOSH to a child environment (different subnet), you might be having [this issue](https://github.com/starkandwayne/codex/issues/64) with a too strict AWS Network ACL (`&lt;vpc name>-hardened`).
 BOSH will fail with errors such as: `Error 450002: Timed out pinging to ... after 600 seconds`.

 Now we can verify the deployment and set up our `bosh` CLI target: